Athens Bible School has made a commitment to providing top-notch reading therapy and

 Educators, spearheading this program.

 Students with dyslexia have difficulty with the written, and sometimes spoken language.
-At Athens Bible School, a program was established two years ago to teach students with dyslexia to learn to read and be successful in and out of the classroom.
+In 2019, Athens Bible School established this program for teaching students with dyslexia to learn to read and be successful in and out of the classroom.
 The program is based on the Orton-Gillingham approach, a structured, multisensory, individualized plan to teach reading and language skills that are beneficial for all students, but especially those with dyslexia.

 Dyslexia Program Director/Instructor, AOGP Associate.